Heather Fisher Professional Drug & Alcohol Interventionist

 The Johns Hopkins Psychiatry guide lists 20 types of thought disorders.
 Consulting a professional clinician will help you better understand how to help someone suffering from a thought disorder.

-Although biological, genetic, and environmental factors can all contribute, there is no specific cause of thought disorders.
+There is no specific cause of thought disorders, although biological, genetics, and environmental factors can all contribute.
 Individuals with a mood disorder, bipolar disorder, and those that have suffered a traumatic brain injury are at higher risk of developing a thought disorder.
-Other factors such as being under extreme stress and the use of mind-altering drugs may cause a thought disorder.
+Other factors such as being under extreme stress and the use of mind-altering drugs may cause the development of a thought disorder.

-At Heather Fisher Recovery Services, our goal is to help individuals and families find the proper care and resources for their loved ones.
-Living with or being in a relationship with someone struggling with mental health conditions can be a challenge.
+At Heather Fisher Recovery Services, my goal is to help individuals and families find the proper care and resources for their loved ones.
+Living with or being in a relationship with someone who is struggling with mental health conditions can be a challenge.
 Finding the right kinds of providers to address your loved one’s specific needs can often feel like a tireless uphill battle.
-As a professional in the mental health field for many years, we have personally toured and vetted every facility we may connect you to.
-As a result, we are available to assess your loved ones’ therapeutic needs, provide guidance and structure to the intervention process, and get individuals connected to support.
-If you have questions about finding services in your area, call Heather Fisher Recovery Services at 833.771.1854, or contact us online for a free consultation today.
+As a professional in the mental health field for many years, I have personally toured and vetted every facility I may connect you to.
+I am available to assess your loved ones’ therapeutic needs, provide guidance and structure to the intervention process, and get individuals connected to support.
+If you have questions about how to find services in your area, call Heather Fisher Recovery Services for a free consultation today.